 Music has the power to bring forth our better nature.

-Some rather interesting studies have been done on what researchers refer to as prosocial behaviors.
+Some interesting studies have been done on what researchers refer to as prosocial behaviors.

-Listening to music makes people more inclined to spent time and energy helping others.
-(28)
+Listening to music makes people more inclined to spend time and energy helping others.

-This is especially pronounced when music is appreciated in a group such as when dancing, playing music with others, or attending a concert.
+This is especially pronounced when music is appreciated in a group such as when people dance or play music with others, or attend a concert.

-The most effective music of all are songs with lyrics advocating kindness and helpfulness.
+The most effective music has lyrics advocating kindness and helpfulness.

 A classic example of a prosocial song is We Are the World which has been performed for many humanitarian purposes.

-Prosocial lyrics can even encourage coffee shop customers to buy fair trade coffee!
-(36)
+Prosocial lyrics can even encourage coffee shop customers to buy fair trade coffee.

 In the 1990s, the effect of music on the brain was popularized as the Mozart effect.